The Paul Davis Moment

 - NVIDIA GPU Grant Program.
 NVIDIA’s Academic Programs Team is dedicated to empowering and collaborating with professors and researchers at universities worldwide with: small scale GPU grants, graduate fellowships, free teaching materials, and NVIDIA developer access.

 - Tensorflow.
 Tensorflow is an open source software library for numerical computation using data flow graphs.
 Nodes in the graph represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) communicated between them.
 The flexible architecture allows you to deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device with a single API.
+There is also a probabilistic programming framework within TensorFlow called TensorFlow Probability (Sept 2021)

 - Torch.
 Torch is a scientific computing framework with wide support for machine learning algorithms.
 It is easy to use and efficient, thanks to an easy and fast scripting language, LuaJIT, and an underlying C/CUDA implementation.